probot/probot/docs/deployment.md

 1. Run `now secrets add probot-api-id aaa`, `now secrets add probot-webhook-secret bbb`, `now secrets add probot-private-key "$(cat ~/Downloads/*.private-key.pem | base64)"` replacing the `aaa` and `bbb` with the values for those variables.

-1. Deploy with `now` or connect your GitHub repository](https://zeit.co/github) to ZEIT Now and deploy on `git push`.
+1. Deploy with `now` or connect your GitHub repository](https://vercel.com/github) to Vercel Now and deploy on `git push`.

 1. Once the deploy is started, go back to your [app settings page](https://github.com/settings/apps) and update the **Webhook URL** to the URL of your deployment (which `now` has kindly copied to your clipboard).

-1. You can optionally add a [Custom Domain](https://zeit.co/docs/v2/custom-domains) and deploy to production with the following:
+1. You can optionally add a [Custom Domain](https://vercel.com/docs/v2/custom-domains) and deploy to production with the following:

         $ now --prod